Bio & Background

 So, since then, I’ve had a daily meditation practice, largely in the Buddhist tradition.
 I’ve practiced Zen, Advaita Vedanta self-inquiry, concentration practices, Vipassana/Insight, Tibetan Deity Yoga, open awareness practices, and heart practices like Loving Kindness, Devotional practices, and Tong Len.

-However, even after 300 days on meditation retreat and lots of at-home meditation, I still didn’t feel truly settled and at ease.
+However, even after 300 days on meditation retreat and an average of 90 mins a day of at-home meditation for 15 years, I still didn’t feel truly settled and at ease.
 I had access to deeper meditative states and insights.
-But, still there was ennui, a discomfort with life.
+But, still there was a discomfort with life.
 Something was missing.

 I had a crisis of faith in meditation.
 I had done so much of it.
 But, I still felt so troubled.
 For the first time in 14 years, I stopped meditating.
 I felt adrift in life.